Table of Contents

 The Witwatersrand Basin, South Africa

-The Witwatersrand is by far the largest known gold anomaly on Earth, having produced over 1.5 billion ounces of gold.
-The gold is hosted in conglomerate beds (reefs) that were deposited in a braided fluvial and deltaic environment about 2.9 billion years ago.
-The basin is a structural remnant within the Kaapvaal Craton.
-The unique combination of ancient placer concentration followed by metamorphic remobilization created the high-grade deposits.
-Silver is present but in much lower proportion.
+The Witwatersrand Basin is the most significant gold anomaly on Earth, having produced over 1.5 billion ounces of gold.
+The gold is hosted in conglomerate reefs that formed in an ancient braided river and deltaic environment approximately 2.9 billion years ago.
+Subsequent burial and metamorphism remobilized and concentrated gold into economically viable deposits.

 The Andean Silver Belt

-The Hall of Mountain Deposits in Selwyn Basin, Yukon
+The Selwyn Basin, Yukon

 Exploration and Targeting: Integrating Geographic Factors